npereznyc/top_2023_frontend/README.md

 ```
 $ cd top_2023_frontend
 $ npm install (to install client-side dependencies)
+$ code . (to open up your app in VS Code)
 $ npm start (to start the client)

+Change into the new directory.
+Install dependencies (npm i or npm install).
+Open up your app in VS Code (code .)
+Run npm start to start your local server
 ```

 <!-- <li>